Discover your weaknesses

 If you plan to have your network pen tested, it is worth making sure that it is checked externally and internally.

-An external test is where your visible assets on the internet are check—things such as your website and emails.
+An external penetration test is where your visible assets on the internet are checked, for instance things such as your website and emails.

-An internal test is to check your assets that lay behind your firewall.
+An internal penetration test is to check your assets that lay behind your firewall.
 Occasionally, a disgruntled employee may try to harm your network, but more commonly, it is done by a hacker who has stolen genuine credentials in a phishing attack.
-There are other ways to test your network, which we would be happy to discuss if you are interested.
-Remember, the more ways your network security is tested, the less likely it is to fail in a genuine attack.

 There are many obvious advantages to having your network tested, such as: